 617.2 change “for an HE TB feedback NDP (see 27.3.4 (HE PPDU formats)) which has a TPE = 0.” to “for an HE TB feedback NDP (see 27.3.4 (HE PPDU formats)) that has a TPE = 0.”

+[RS: the T_PE=0 is parenthetical.
+Keep “which” and add a comma after bracketed reference.]

 726.16 change “This variable is a 64 bit bitmap that indicates which BSS color values are used by members of the SRG of which the AP is a member.” to “This variable is a 64 bit bitmap that indicates the BSS color values used by members of the SRG of which the AP is a member.”

+[RS: accepted]

 726.31 change “This variable is a 64 bit bitmap that indicates which Partial BSSID values are used by members of the SRG of which the AP is a member.” to “This variable is a 64 bit bitmap that indicates the Partial BSSID values used by members of the SRG of which the AP is a member.”

+[RS: accepted]

 761.32 change “An HE BSS advertises BSS color information which is a value between 1-63 that identifies the BSS.” to “An HE BSS advertises BSS color information, which is a value between 1-63 that identifies the BSS.”

+[RS: accepted]

 articles

 437.43 change “An HE AP 6G transmits Beacon frames as defined in 11.1 (Synchronization), which may be contained in either non-HT PPDU, non-HT duplicate PPDU, or HE SU PPDU.” to “An HE AP 6G transmits Beacon frames as defined in 11.1 (Synchronization), which may be contained in either a non-HT PPDU, a non-HT duplicate PPDU, or a HE SU PPDU.”

+[RS: add “a” before “non-HT PPDU”.
+I don’t think it is necessary before the other two PPDU types.
+Delete “either” (there is more than two).]

 437.50 change “An HE AP 6G that transmits a Beacon frame in non-HT duplicate PPDU shall follow the rules” to “An HE AP 6G that transmits a Beacon frame in a non-HT duplicate PPDU shall follow the rules”

 437.55 change “If an HE AP 6G schedules for transmission the Beacon frame in non-HT duplicate PPDU” to “If an HE AP 6G schedules a Beacon frame for transmission in a non-HT duplicate PPDU”

+[RS: accepted.
+There is no antecedent for Becon frame, hence “a” and not “the”.
+Transmission in a PPDU format is more consistent with useage elsewhere than scheduling a PPDU format for transmission.]

 437.60 change “An HE AP 6G that transmits a Beacon frame in HE SU PPDU shall follow the rules” to “An HE AP 6G that transmits a Beacon frame in an HE SU PPDU shall follow the rules”

+[RS: accepted]

 447.3 change “An HE AP may use larger CP length of HE ER SU PPDU to further improve” to “An HE AP may use the larger CP length of HE ER SU PPDUs to further improve”

+[RS: improve grammar by changing “larger CP length of HE ER SU PPDU” to “a longer GI duration on HE ER SU PPDUs”.
+Still has issues since “longer” is relative and the sentence does not state what it is longer than.
+Anyway, at least it has an article ]

 481.28 change “A 20 MHz-only non-AP HE STA(#20696) supports HT transmission only on 20 MHz channel width.” to ” A 20 MHz-only non-AP HE STA(#20696) supports HT transmission only on a 20 MHz channel width.”

+[RS: rejected]